ted-thuraa/AirBnB_clone/models/README.md

-baseclass for the entire project
+base_class for the entire project